Ministry of Defence (Transnistria): History

 On September 6, 1991, a year after the formation of the PMR, the Supreme Soviet adopted a decree "On measures to protect the sovereignty and independence of the republic", which determined the creation of the Republican Guard.
 On September 3, 1992, the Supreme Council approved a concept by the military agencies and organizations.
 By the end of 1992, all the main structures within the defence ministry were formed, including departments, units and subunits.
 On March 14, 1993, the entire staff of the defence ministry took an oath of allegiance to the country.
 The professional holiday of the ministry is on 6 September, days after the Republic Day celebrations.

 Leadership

 Minister of Defence

 The minister of defence is the executive minister responsible for the management of the ministry as well as the armed forces.

-The following is a list of ministers of defence of Transnistria from 1991 – present: